3AM WAITRESS DANCE FILM

 3am Waitress is a 65 minute high energy dance theatre piece using aerial, set in an American diner at 3am.
 The stage performance enjoyed 5 star reviews and sell out audiences at Edinburgh Fringe 2018.
 It explores the damage done by solitude, the tenderness of unexpected connections and the ultimate peace that comes when we accept the world as it is.
 Our cinematic version brings the most challenging elements of the poem on which the piece is based to life.
 The moon falls from the sky, trees tear themselves from the ground, cities collapse, mountains flop into the sea, 3am Waitress is TILT's first digital addition to the programme.

-THIS EVENT HAS BSL INTERPRETATION
+THIS EVENT IS ACCESSIBLE ONLINE, AND HAS BSL INTERPRETATION

 ‘The distinctive creative tension that shapes Rogueplay's artistic focus, courageously tackles difficult and highly personal themes in 3am Waitress.’
 (Orit Azaz; Independent Producer)